 8. Install Google Analytics

-If nothing else, you’ll need Analytics to get an exact traffic, page views and bounce-rate count.
+If nothing else, you’ll need Analytics to get exact traffic, page views, and bounce-rate count.

 So make sure you have Google Analytics enabled before publicizing your blog to the world.

-It’s not 2002 anymore, computers aren’t as “exclusive” as they used to be, infact in 2016 for the first time mobile internet usage surpassed that of computers!
+It’s not 2002 anymore; computers aren’t as “exclusive” as they used to be; in fact, in 2016, for the first time, mobile internet usage surpassed that of computers!

-And if you take a look at the graph below, computer internet usage has a downward slope, while mobile’s has a steep climb (source: BGR.com).
+And if you take a look at the graph below, computer internet usage has a downward slope, while mobile has a steep climb (source: BGR.com).

 The climb proves that in the coming years, mobile internet usage will only go up.
-Not to mention the Mobilegeddon from Google in 2015 which made “responsiveness” of a website a major ranking factor.
+Not to mention the Mobilegeddon from Google in 2015, which made the “responsiveness” of a website a major ranking factor.

-So bottom line, make sure your theme, CMS and overall the complete site is mobile-responsive before launching it.
+So bottom line, make sure your theme, CMS, and overall complete site are mobile-responsive before launching it.